jmuehlig/perf-cpp/docs/sampling.md

 * Last branch stack (including jump addresses and prediction)
 * User- and kernel-level registers
 * Weight of the access (which is mostly the latency)
+* Data and code page sizes (when sampling for data addresses or instruction pointers)

 &rarr; [See details below](#what-can-be-recorded-and-how-to-access-the-data).